azoth-lang/azoth.language.reference/src/reserved-words.md

     | "checked"            // Checked Operations
     | "const_cast"         // Casting
     | "continue"           // Useful for control flow
+    | "copy"               // May be used for explicit copy operations
     | "default"            // Useful for switch like constructs and default values
     | "defer"              // Swift style "`defer`" statements
+    | "delete"             // May be useful for freeing memory
     | "do"                 // "`do while`" loop or Swift style "`do`" block
     | "dynamic_cast"       // Casting
     | "enum"               // Enumerations